-- 10. At the heart of this case is the provision by the Service Agency of personal assistants for Mom, to help her manage and care for Claimant and his brothers.
+- assistants for Mom, to help her manage and care for Claimant and his brothers.

-Claimant was authorized to receive 16 hours per week of personal assistant hours.
+According to the letter that accompanied the NOPA, Claimant was authorized to receive personal assistants hours; an aide in the home/2:1 support for up to seven hours per day on school days, 10 hours per day on non-school days, and up to 10 hours per day on the weekend, both Saturday and Sunday.
 (Ex.
-13, p.
-1.) - 11.
-Mom also receives respite care, though the actual hours are not clear from the evidence.
+1, p.14.) - 11.
+Mom also receives respite care, though the actual hours are not clear from the record.
 During the hearing, she testified that the respite hours are often used to perform necessary tasks, such as grocery shopping, and it is inferred that she is getting less than optimal respite time. - 12.
-The IPP indicates that a vendor had been providing 15 hours per week of direct ABA therapy, but that the Service Agency was no longer funding it; MediCal had taken over the funding.
+The IPP indicates that a vendor was to provide 10 hours per week of direct ABA therapy, and 14 hours per month of supervision, "contingent upon regulation and transition MediCal funding" through August 31, 2019.
 (Ex.
-8, p.
-3.)
+14, p.
+12.)
+Whether that service is being provided or not is not disclosed by the record.
+Likewise, contingent on regulation and transition to MediCal, the Service Agency was to fund four cases of diapers per month.
+(Id.)
+It is not clear if that service is being provided.